bizzguy/article-kotlin-synthetics/README.md

 # Step 1 - Bind layout elements to Java properties using `View#findViewById`

+This step is just a quick reminder of how to connect XML layout elements to Java code.
+This just puts us all on the same page for those who might be new to Android.

 #### Add properties to hold view references

 ```java